-Light: Bright light to full sun.
+Light: Bright light to full sun from a South- or West-facing window.
 Moving your plant outdoors for the spring and summer will give it the sunshine it needs to grow and bloom.

 Water: Keep the soil evenly moist spring through fall.
-Water sparingly in winter.
+Water sparingly in winter when growth is slower.

-Fertilizer: Feed every 2 weeks spring through fall with a high-potassium fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus fertilizer diluted by half.